 Ability to finance ongoing deficit spending

 Including “Off Budget Expenditures” a minimum of 7.20 trillion in new issues will need to be sold to finance projected Federal deficit spending through 2024.
-The 7.20 trillion projection is based on continued economic expansion, contained debt service cost with Treasury yields at less than 2.00%, that total Federal Revenue will grow 7.5 times faster per year over the next 6 years (6.12% annually) than it has during the last 3 years (0.82% annually) and Social Security and Medicare costs will increase as projected.
+The 7.20 trillion deficit projection is based on continued economic expansion, contained debt service cost with Treasury yields at less than 2.00%, that total Federal Revenue will grow 7.5 times faster per year over the next 6 years (6.12% annually) than it has during the last 3 years (0.82% annually) and Social Security and Medicare costs will increase as projected.

 The 7.20 trillion in new issues will have the worst yields and debt rating in the U.S.’s history (AA+) and have nearly highest instrument and currency risk in history.

-In 2019 the U.S. Federal Government can’t afford to pay a competitive rate on their existing debt much less a high enough rate that would attract buyers in the free market for 7.2 trillion in new debt they need to sell to fund the projected deficits.
+In 2019 the U.S. Federal Government can’t afford to pay a competitive rate on their existing debt much less a high enough rate that would attract buyers in the free market for 7.2 trillion in new debt they need to sell in order to fund the projected deficits.

-S&P Global will be the first to downgrade U.S. debt leading with a harsh warning when the next round of “Quantitative Easing” fully engages (up from the current 720 billion to over 1 trillion annually), when the warning is ignored S&P Global will follow up with a downgrade to AA potentially AA- depending how hard the the Federal Government instructs the Federal Reserve to hit the “Quantitative Easing” throttle.
+S&P Global will be the first to downgrade U.S. debt again leading with a harsh warning when the next round of “Quantitative Easing” fully engages (up from the current 720 billion to over 1 trillion annually), when the warning are ignored S&P Global will follow up with a downgrade to AA potentially AA- depending how hard the the Federal Government instructs the Federal Reserve to hit the “Quantitative Easing” throttle.

-Below what the Federal Reserve has created to-date to buy Federal debt the free market won’t, they update this chart quarterly, by the end of 2024 the total will have increased from the current 2.5452 trillion to more than 6 trillion USD.
+Below is what the Federal Reserve has created to-date to buy Federal debt the free market won’t, they update this chart quarterly, by the end of 2024 the total will have increased from the current 2.5452 trillion to more than 6 trillion USD.

 The creation of trillions more coupled with U.S. debt downgrades will cause the U.S. dollar’s trend to reverse from up to down.